Security Services for the IoT

 Methodology | 0–2 | Detail and justify the measurement setup, tools, and process. |

-Results & Analysis | 0–2 | Present data with appropriate interpretation, use tables/graphs effectively and enhance understanding. |
+Results & Analysis | 0–2 | Explain and analyze the network interactions of the devices you analyzed.
+Present data with appropriate interpretation, using tables/graphs effectively. |

 MUD Specification & Proposal | 0–2 | Clearly explanation the MUD spec or extension and link to observed behavior.
 Demonstrate originality and relevance to IoT security. |